-Effective From: March 2008
+March 2008 Effective From:

-Reason for Standard: Query to WHO-URC from Ireland on the use of code Z22.52 carrier of Hepatitis C.
+Ouery to WHO-URC from Ireland on the use of code Z22.52 carrier of Hepatitis C. Reason for Standard:

-Patients are either in an acute or chronic phase of hepatitis C. Advised by the WHO-URC committee that code Z22.52 Carrier of Viral Hepatitis C is under review.
+Patients are either in an acute or chronic phase of hepatitis C. Advised by the WHO-URC committee that code Z22.52 Carrier of Viral Hepatitis C is under and ACS 0104.